In order to come up with a sensible sized run, you will need to ask yourself the following:

 Chicken wire needs to be burried at least 6 inches with another couple of inches turned outwards but if the soil is loose, you may need to go down 9 inches or more.

-Gates should ideally be made from a solid mesh but if this is not possible, make sure they cannot twist if pushed in the corners.
-A fox will easily get through the hole shown in the picture, if you don’t believe me, go to my page on foxes and watch the film of the fox squeezing under the fence!
+Gates should ideally be made from a solid mesh stapled to a sturdy frame.
+If this is not possible, at least make sure the gate cannot twist, allowing a predator to get through if pushed in the corners.
+A fox will easily get through a small hole.
+If you don’t believe me, go to my page on foxes and watch the film of the fox squeezing under the fence that’s just a few inches off the ground!

-Another method of building a large chicken run is to build chicken run panels.
+Another method of building a large chicken run is to build some ‘chicken run panels’.
 You can cut all of your wood in one go, with many pieces being the same size.
 Once you have produced enough panels, you can screw them together making a large run that’s easy to assemble.
+Keep the panels off the ground so they don’t rot, a brick base on a small strip foundation is perfect but I’ve seen people use rectangular posts on their side and (better) old railway sleepers buried in the ground.

 How to Build a Chicken Run